 While these smaller plants may not develop as many colas as a 10-foot-tall sativa, you can grow many more plants in a smaller space and produce similar yields with SOG.

 A healthy grow space is a must for ideal yields.
-SOG plants require correct pot size, type of light, water pH, nutrients, soil types, environmental conditions, and other growth factors.
+SOG plants require the correct pot size, type of light, water pH, nutrients, soil types, environmental conditions, and other growth factors.
 Cultivators who dial in their formulas can tease maximum yields per square foot out of their SOG crops.

 How to use the sea of green method